frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 title: Extracting Data
 ---

 Extracting data means reading tabular data from some source.
-We can use various customizations for this process such as providing a file format, table schema, limiting fields or rows amount, and much more.
-Let's see this with real files:
+We can use various customizations for this process such as providing a file format, table schema, limiting fields or rows amounts, and much more.
+Let's see this with some real files:

 ```bash
 $ cat data/country-3.csv